 All pupils study RE throughout foundation and examination stages to prepare them for life in Modern Britain.
 The intention of the RE department is to encourage religious tolerance and an appreciation of different cultures.
 This is achieved by teaching an understanding of the 6 major religions found in Britain today.
 Pupils also look at the links between religions to assess which structures and values they have in common.
 Pupils will be encouraged to show respect to those of all faiths and of none.
 They will use Ninian Smarts ‘Seven Dimensions of Religion’ as a guide to thinking about the purpose and value of religion in society.
 They will also look at ‘Humanism’ as a current belief system.
 There are opportunities for moral and ethical discussions and for critical thinking tasks that challenge and inspire pupils.
 Pupils will look at these issues from both a religious and a secular perspective encouraging them to question and formulate their own viewpoints.

 All pupils will have the opportunity to take a GCSE qualification in Religious Studies.
-We follow the EDUCAS syllabus, which gives pupils the opportunity to think about a range of current ethical and philosophical issues in depth as well as continuing to increase their knowledge and understanding of at least two discrete religions in.
+We follow the EDUCAS syllabus, which gives pupils the opportunity to think about a range of current ethical and philosophical issues in depth, as well as continuing to increase their knowledge and understanding of at least two discrete religions.
 This syllabus gives opportunities for students to enhance their critical thinking skills, refining moral arguments and justifying their own viewpoints.

-The department has two experienced specialist teachers, one of whom is a leader of Teaching and Learning and is able to contribute evidence based techniques for maximising learning.
-The Head of Department is an experienced examiner and therefore has a grasp of what is required to increase good outcomes at examination level whilst not stifling pupils’ interest and curiosity by teaching only ‘to the test’.
+The department has four experienced teachers.
+The Head of Department is also an experienced examiner and therefore has a strong grasp of what is required to increase good outcomes at examination level, whilst not stifling pupils’ interest and curiosity by teaching only ‘to the test’.